EV & Hybrid Zone

 $34,995

-Lowest 5-yr ownership cost on this list
+Lowest 5-year ownership cost on this list

 Longest Real-World Range